 My alcoholic counselors says I’m an addict — am I?

 My background is that I am twenty two years old, I got sober one week before my twenty first birthday, and I am a full time student.
-When I started college I would smoke pot with my friends and occassionally drink.
+When I started college I would smoke pot with my friends and occasionally drink.
 Then I moved in with my boyfriend, we would have our friends over nearly every night, so we would always have pot around.
 It got to the point where we started smoking nightly.
-Occassionally we would do harder things, but never regularly.
+Occasionally we would do harder things, but never regularly.
 Then one night I decided to take ecstasy.
 I had a horrible experience and haven’t done anything since.

-Your story is a common one.
 Let me point out, first, that under ordinary circumstances, a therapist who herself is an alcoholic who does not initially tell you this (given that this greatly influences her views of addiction) is acting unprofessionally.
 On the grounds of her omitting telling you this, you should cease seeing her.
 Moreover, as is typical in situations like this, she seems intent on convincing you that you suffer from what she herself has.
 I believe you should say to her, “Given that you failed to tell me you are an alcoholic, while you were trying to convince me that I am one, I am terminating my therapy with you.
 I have been informed that this is extremely unprofessional on your part, and it causes me to discount our entire therapeutic relationship.”

 Getting on objective assessment in this area turns out itself to be a tricky business.
 I have recently been engaged in seeking such an assessment for a client in New York City.
 It is typical for certified counselors or programs to do assessments that always turn out positive — that is, they see their task as figuring out which treatment is best for you rather than whether you are an alcoholic/addict or not!

 If you want an objective substance abuse assessment, I would try to work through SMART Recovery, or a psychologist or psychiatrist who is experienced with drugs/alcohol but who is not “in recovery.”
 But if you are currently abstinent and quit on your own, I don’t see how someone can find you to be alcohol or drug dependent.
 What you would be doing is seeking an assessment of your behavior a year earlier.
 But the psychiatric diagnostic manual (DSM-IV) looks at last-year behavior (one of the criteria for dependence is persistent unsuccessful efforts to quit or cut down).

 To some extent, you are going through an existential conflict — one within yourself.
 If you are not comfortable with your substance use — whether to abstain permanently or to believe that you can drink or smoke marijuana occasionally — you will never rest easy no matter what assessments you receive, or certainly no matter what I tell you.
 In other words, maybe this whole experience is a necessary one for you to go through.